alex0809/netsurf-reMarkable/README.md

 NetSurf is a lightweight and portable open-source web browser.
 This project adapts NetSurf for the reMarkable E Ink tablet.
 This repository contains the code for to building and releasing new versions.

-## Configuration

-To configure netsurf, you can use a "Choices" file.
-See [here](https://ci.netsurf-browser.org/jenkins/job/docs-netsurf/doxygen/md_docs_netsurf-options.html) for configuration options.

-The configuration options are stores as key:value pairs.

-At minimum, you will have to configure the font files.
-See [here](example/Choices) for an example configuration with some sensible default values and preconfigured fonts that should be available on every reMarkable.

 ## Installation

 ### opkg package